Pharmaceutical, API, and Excipient Product Registration in Japan

 Japan’s large pharmaceutical market is still growing annually.
 Cancer and cardiovascular disorders are two of the leading causes of death, making drugs that treat these diseases top sellers.
 Other diseases that require expensive medication, such as Alzheimer’s, are also becoming increasingly common.
 Securing medical product approval and entering the market can be difficult, however, and complying with Japan’s strict regulations can be very time-consuming for those unfamiliar with the process.

 The experienced consultants at Pacific Bridge Medical can help you navigate the regulatory landscape for pharmaceutical and API registration in Japan.
 We will provide your medical company with the clarity and insight it requires to achieve timely and efficient product approval.

-Find out more information on the regulations and requirements for drug registration in Japan by clicking on the questions below.
+Find out more information on the regulations and requirements for drug and API registration in Japan by clicking on the questions below.

 Which regulatory bodies in the Japanese government are responsible for pharmaceutical and API product registration in Japan?